fsantanna/fsantanna.github.io/Pingus/buttons.md

 Following the top-down approach, in this post, we discuss the `main_menu` and leave the `menu_button` implementation for the next post.
-The `main_menu` task spawns a set of `menu_button` tasks in parallel, each one corresponding to a menu option.
+The `main_menu` task spawns a set of `menu_button` tasks in parallel (1️⃣), each one corresponding to a menu option.
-The menu then returns the clicked option as an enumeration:
+The menu then returns the clicked option to the outermost code as an enumeration (2️⃣):

 <pre>
 <b>task</b> main_menu: () -> Menu {